-- Interest on financial assets and financial liabilities measured at amortized cost.

-- Interest on securities measured at FVOCI.

-- Interest on loans measured at FVTPL.

-- Interest expense on lease liabilities.

-- The effective portion of the variability in interest flows from the hedge instruments, in the same period as the cash flows from the hedged item affect interest income or expense.
+- Interest on financial assets and financial liabilities measured at amortized cost. - Interest on securities measured at FVOCI. - Interest expense on lease liabilities. - The effective portion of the variability in interest flows from the hedge instruments, in the same period as the cash flows from the hedged item affect interest income or expense.